firebase/geofire-java/README.md

 });
 ```

-To remove a location and delete it from Firebase simply call
+To remove a location and delete it from Firebase simply pass the location's key to `removeKey`:

 ```java
 geoFire.removeKey("firebase-hq");
 ```

 #### Retrieving a location

 Retrieving a location for a single key in GeoFire happens with callbacks:

 ```java